BonjourPlus/pass_plus/src/Jasdero/PassePlatBundle/README.md

 ##### Step 1 : Google configuration

-create a Google Account if you don't have one yet.
+Create a Google Account if you don't have one yet.
 Then you [activate the Drive API](https://console.developers.google.com/apis/library) for your application.
 After that you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials) and configure the redirect URI.
 By defaults it is the "/auth/checked" route in the bundle (don't forget